JoseneyJ/TruthIs2/README.md

 * Connecting to blogs posted via API.
   - This error hinders me from fetching a blog by it's id and posting a blog.
 * Keeping a continuous connection to my cluster in Mongodb
-  - Hinders every function of the site as a hole.
+  - Hinders and delays every function of the site as a whole.

+** Currently looking into replacing MongoDB with PostgreSQL in efforts to avoid connection disruption and expand my experience with swapping databases mid-project **

 **Current Design -- User side**